AzureAD/azure-activedirectory-library-for-android/README.md

       <application/>
     ```

-5. Register your WEBAPI service app at Azure Active Directory(AAD), https://manage.windowsazure.com
+5. Register your WEBAPI service app in Azure Active Directory (AAD).
+If you're not sure what a tenant is or how you would get one, read [What is a Windows Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Windows Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
+These docs should get you started on your way to using Windows Azure AD.
+6.
   * NOTE: You need to write down the APP ID URI for the next steps

 6. Register your client native app at AAD

-Select webapis in the list and give permission to previously registered(Step5) WebAPI
+Select webapis in the list and give permission to previously registered WebAPI.
+If you need help with this step, see: [Register the REST API Service Windows Azure Active Directory](https://github.com/AzureADSamples/WebAPI-Nodejs/wiki/Setup-Windows-Azure-AD)

   * NOTE: You will need to write down the clientId and redirectUri parameters for the next steps.

 7. Create an instance of AuthenticationContext at your main Activity.

-The details of this call are beyond the scope of this README, but you can get a good start by looking at the sample projects.
+The details of this call are beyond the scope of this README, but you can get a good start by looking at the [Android Native Client Sample](https://github.com/AzureADSamples/NativeClient-Android).

 Below is an example:

     ```Java
       // Authority is in the form of https://login.windows.net/yourtenant.onmicrosoft.com